Euthecodon: Paleoecology

-In northern Africa conditions appear similar, with Euthecodon arambourgi appearing alongside a cast of other crocodilians including the brevirostrine Rimasuchus and Crocodylus checchiai and the longirostrine Tomistoma lusitanica in both Egypt and Libya.
+In northern Africa conditions appear similar, with Euthecodon arambourgi appearing alongside a cast of other crocodilians including the brevirostrine Rimasuchus and Crocodylus checchiai and the longirostrine Tomistoma lusitanicum in both Egypt and Libya.
 Both Moghara and Gebel Zelten preserve fluvio-marine environments yielding fossils of sharks, dolphins and sawfish alongside catfish, anthracotheres, carnivorans, proboscideans and primates.
 Gebel Zelten is especially well understood, the environment being reconstructed as rivers banked by tropical forests coming from the south and feeding into a large lagoon, while the intermediate areas are covered by savanna.
 Although some crocodilians of the area (Crocodylus, Tomistoma and possibly Gavialosuchus) have been found on both sides of the Mediterranean, Euthecodon seemingly never ventured outside of Africa.
 This may be connected to its specialised lifestyle, preventing it from venturing too far out into saltwater and restricting it to the riverbanks further up river.
 By the time of Euthecodon brumpti, crocodilian diversity had diminished in East Africa compared to that in the older Pliocene records.
 In Ethiopia Euthecodon appeared alongside only two other crocodiles, the modern Nile crocodile and the slender-snouted crocodile.
 Eventually, increased aridification, increased salinity and conditions favoring more temporary bodies of water may have all contributed to the disappearance of the highly specialised Euthecodon, incapable of sustaining itself or traveling over great enough distances to other bodies of water like the generalist Nile crocodile.